gcobb321/icloud3/docs/chapters/1-setting-up-icloud-account.md

 ​
 !> It is highly recommended to not use the proximity component when using iCloud3. iCloud3 duplicates the proximity functions and discards bad location information where the proximity component does not.

-### What if I don't have the HA IOS App on my device
+### What if I don't have the HA iOS Companion App on my device
-The Home Assistant IOS App issues zone enter/exits and pushes location updates to HA and thus iCloud3.
-If you only do not use the HA IOS App and only use the Find-my-Friends and Family Sharing tracking methods that are tied to your iCloud account, you will receive location updates and other device information when the tracked device is polled by iCloud3, i.e., iCloud3 asks for it.
-If the IOS App is not installed on the device, the zone enter/exits will not be picked up when they actually happen.
+The Home Assistant iOS App issues zone enter/exits and pushes location updates to HA and thus iCloud3.
+If you only do not use the HA iOS App and only use the Find-my-Friends and Family Sharing tracking methods that are tied to your iCloud account, you will receive location updates and other device information when the tracked device is polled by iCloud3, i.e., iCloud3 asks for it.
+If the iOS App is not installed on the device, the zone enter/exits will not be picked up when they actually happen.

 The device will be updated on the next poll by iCloud3.
 If, for example, you are exit a zone and are on a 2-hour polling interval, it could be 2-hours before the device goes to a not_home (away) state.
-With the HA IOS App, the zone exit is pushed to HA immediately, gets picked up by iCloud3 and the device's state is changed.
+With the HA iOS App, the zone exit is pushed to HA immediately, gets picked up by iCloud3 and the device's state is changed.
 This happens within 10-seconds of getting the exit notification for the zone.
 Naturally, if you are in a poor service area, this notification may be delayed.

 ###  iCloud and 2-Factor Authentication
 When you set up an Apple iCloud account, '2-step authentication or 2-factor authentication (2fa)' is normally turned on account.
 This has an enormous impact on how your iCloud account is accessed.

 #### 2fa is turned on {docsify-ignore}
 In order retrieve location information, iCloud3 must establish a computer-to-computer link with the Apple iCloud account and it has to be authenticated every time the account is accessed.
-Unfortunately, the HA computer can not be set up as a 'Trusted Device', so every 30-minutes, or so, Apple logs the HA computer, and thus iCloud3, out of the account.
-The result is HA and iCloud3 must log back into the account when it wants new location information.
+Unfortunately, the HA computer can not be set up as a 'Trusted Device', so every 30-minutes, or so, Apple signs into the HA computer, and thus iCloud3, out of the account.
+The result is HA and iCloud3 must sign back into the account when it wants new location information.

-Every time you log into your Apple iCloud account, Apple sends a notification to all of your trusted devices informing you that your account has been logged into for your approval (a map is displayed with an Allow/Don't Allow message), followed by a second notification containing a 6-digit code that you can not do anything with.
+Every time you sign your Apple iCloud account, Apple sends a notification to all of your trusted devices informing you that your account has been signed into for your approval (a map is displayed with an Allow/Don't Allow message), followed by a second notification containing a 6-digit code that you can not do anything with.

 This gets annoying and makes working with iCloud accounts with 2fa unworkable.